NB: The information on these pages was valid for the 2018 intake

 Extension of Residence Permit

 A residence permit for students is usually granted for one year at a time.
-In order to be granted an extension, in addition to the above mentioned requirements, you should be able to show advancement in your studies.
+In order to be granted an extension, in addition to the above mentioned requirements, you should be able to show advancement in your studies, a minimum of 45 ECTS credits per academic year is the usual requirement.
 The application for an extension is submitted to Finnish Immigration Service (Migri) office in Tampere.
 The application should be submitted online.

 Address in Tampere: Itsenäisyydenkatu 11